RecList/evalRS-KDD-2023/README.md

 Thanks to our generous sponsors, the following prizes will be awarded (at the sole discretion of the committee):

 * a winner prize, 2000 USD, for the best hackathon project;
-* a runner-up prize, 5000 USD, for the second best hackathon project;
+* a runner-up prize, 500 USD, for the second best hackathon project;
-* a best paper award prize of 500 USD
+* a best paper award prize of 500 USD;
-* a best student paper award prize of 500 USD
+* a best student paper award prize of 500 USD.

 ## Organizers